 - (a) The Director will develop and implement a central intake mechanism for receiving and processing individual complaints that allege an unlawful, discriminatory employment practice in the City. - (b) For complaints alleging an unlawful discriminatory practice within the enforcement jurisdiction of the City, defined herein as within the corporate limits of the City and as authorized by state and federal statutes, the Director or other designated professional staff are authorized to undertake further action as detailed in Sec.
-3-437.1.(c) For complaints alleging an unlawful discriminatory practice that falls outside the jurisdiction of the City, the Director or other designated professional staff will refer the complaint to the appropriate state or federal agency. - (c) Upon determination that an alleged unlawful discriminatory practice falls within the enforcement jurisdiction of the City, the Director or other designated professional staff will conduct, as authorized by this ordinance, an initial fact-finding inquiry to determine if the Complainant presents a prima facie case.
+2-437.1 (c).
+For complaints alleging an unlawful discriminatory practice that falls outside the jurisdiction of the City, the Director or other designated professional staff will refer the complaint to the appropriate state or federal agency. - (c) Upon determination that an alleged unlawful discriminatory practice falls within the enforcement jurisdiction of the City, the Director or other designated professional staff will conduct, as authorized by this ordinance, an initial fact-finding inquiry to determine if the Complainant presents a prima facie case.
 The complaint may be dismissed by the Director without further action if it fails to adequately allege a violation of this ordinance or is otherwise deficient on its face.
 Following the initial fact-finding inquiry, if the complaint is not dismissed, and the Complainant wishes to pursue further action, the Director will serve a copy on each respondent named therein.
 Said copy shall specify the allegation, citing the evidence that supports further action, and indicating the action to be taken.
 Further action, as authorized by this ordinance, may include mediation, conciliation, and formal investigation of the complaint, as deemed appropriate by the Director.
 Upon completion of a formal investigation, the Director shall render a written determination of whether there is probable cause to believe a violation of this ordinance has occurred, and the facts supporting such determination.
 The written determination shall promptly be served on the parties. - (d) If the Director determines that further action is appropriate, the Director will propose an initial meeting between the parties for the purpose of exploring a resolution of the complaint through voluntary mediation or other informal means.
 Nothing herein shall be interpreted as requiring any party to participate in mediation or any other conciliatory efforts.
-Materials used and
+Materials used and communications made during a mediation or informal conciliation shall be confidential and shall not be disclosed to the public by the Director, the Commission, or its staff unless disclosure is

-Commented [NT2]: What is the OHR's role in navigation and advocacy regarding inquiries that do not involve at allegation of discrimination but may relate to a protected activity?
+Commented [NT3]: What is the OHR's role in navigation and advocacy regarding inquiries that do not involve at allegation of discrimination but may relate to a protected activity?